Hutt Valley DHB Logo

 On this page:

-Getting sick over winter is common but symptoms can often be managed at home safely.
+We all get sick from time to time, but symptoms can often be managed at home safely.
 For symptoms that might need a bit more care there are a range of options available.
 Immunisation is your best protection.

 Below is a guide to the best care and services available for different ailments or health situations.